n3slami/Sublime/README.md

 the code:
 - `FIXED_TUNING_C={c}`: Fixes the number of counters per chunk to `c`.
 - `FIXED_TUNING_S={s}`: Fixes the stub length to `s`.
+These parameters impact the files `SublimeCMSNoTuning.hpp.in`, `SublimeCMSNoTuningMorris.hpp.in`, and `SublimeCSNoTuning.hpp.in`.
+They do not change the tuning of the core versions of Sublime, i.e., those in `SublimeCMS.hpp` and `SublimeCS.hpp`.

+For `SublimeCMSNoTuningMorris.hpp.in`, you can also set the increment probability of the counters in Sublime by supplying the following CMake option:
+- `LOG_REC_INC_PROB={p}`: Set the increment probability to $2^{-p}$.

 # Running Unit Tests
 After building Sublime, run the following command from the project's root